nmfrankel/RegentScores/README.md

 * Create and interact with a mySQL database
 * Developed an API to communicate between the front-end and back-end
-* Authenticate users and then only have limited-access for the system...
-Admin -> admin access; Parent/Student -> student access
+* Authenticate users and then give them access based on their user privileges, i.e. Admin and basic rights
-* User status, the ability for school to prevent student from seeing their score temporarily
+* User status: the ability for school to prevent a single student from temporarily seeing their scores